Get 5% OFF + a Free Item for Life

 Conclusion

-On the surface, the term “plant-based” sounds wholesome to the average consumer.
+On the surface, the term “plant-based meat” sounds wholesome to the average consumer.
 It gives the vision of eating a healthy alternative protein source that's made of nutrient-dense fresh foods you might otherwise see in a colorful produce aisle.
+But the reality is a highly processed, grain-based product that comes from a factory rather than a field.

 What do you think?
-We certainly welcome you to leave your comments and join the discussion below.
+We welcome you to leave comments and join the discussion below.

 Thanks for reading.